 As of March 31, 2019, management concluded that the internal controls over Company-wide EUC spreadsheets are not fully remediated and constituted a material weakness.
 This material weakness was initially identified as of March 31, 2017.
-The accounting complexities encountered in financial reporting rely on complex spreadsheets, most significantly around the valuation of inventory and biological assets and the related classification of line items on the consolidated statements of operations.
-Spreadsheets are inherently prone to error due to their manual nature.
+The accounting complexities encountered in financial reporting rely on complex spreadsheets, and spreadsheets are inherently prone to error due to their manual nature.
 The Company's controls related to spreadsheets did not address all risks associated with access security, data entry and evidence of review of completed spreadsheets.